jpomykala/jpomykala.github.io/_posts/2021-07-23-switching-gatsby-and-cra-to-next-js.md

 ---
 layout: post
-title: "💬 I switched Gatsby and CRA to NextJS"
+title: "💬 How I switched Gatsby and CRA to NextJS"
-tags: ['gatsby', 'cra', 'react', 'nextjs']
+tags: ['gatsby', 'cra', 'react', 'nextjs', 'js to ts']
 ---

 When I started working on [SimpleLocalize](https://simplelocalize.io) I started with a very simple PoC app built with `create-react-app`.